estatewatch/estatewatch.github.io/content/limboestates/thamesmeadsouth.md

 This latest phase of the scheme was demolished in 2020 and as of November 2024 remains an empty hoarded-off building site.

+Out of the 329 homes in this second phase of the scheme just 59 will be social/affordable rent.

 ---

 __Links:__